kamaleshk2k333-lgtm/Implementation-of-Decision-Tree-Regressor-Model-for-Predicting-the-Salary-of-the-Employee/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
-1.Start the program.

-2.Import required libraries like pandas and sklearn.

-3.Read the Salary.csv dataset.

-4.Check dataset using head(), info(), and isnull().

-5.Convert the Position column into numerical values using LabelEncoder.

-6.Select Position and Level as input features (X).

-7.Select Salary as output variable (Y).
+1.Load the dataset and separate input feature (Level) and target variable (Salary).

-8.Split the dataset into training and testing data.
+2.Split the dataset into training and testing sets.

-9.Train the Decision Tree Regressor model using training data.
+3.Train a Decision Tree Regressor model using the training data.

-10.Predict salary using test data and calculate R² score to check performance.
+4.Predict salary values and evaluate model performance using error metrics.
 ## Program:
 ```
 /*